 Peanut oil, also called groundnut or arachis oil, is popular for its mild flavor and high smoke point.
-Although it has health benefits, there are risks associated with consuming large quantities.
+Although it has some health benefits, there are risks associated with consuming large quantities.

 Made from peanuts, this oil has a nutty flavor and is frequently used for frying food.